The Science Behind Freckles: What Causes Them?

 Can Your Freckles Go Away?

-Yes—some freckles fade on their own.
+Yes—some freckles may appear temporarily and fade on their own.

 Which Deficiency Causes Freckles?